 The firm’s staff boasts a comparatively impressive array of certifications, with six certified financial planners (CFPs), four certified public accountants (CPAs), two chartered financial analysts (CFAs), two enrolled agents (EAs), two financial paraplanner qualified professionals (FPQPs), one chartered financial consultant (ChFC) and one chartered retirement plans specialist (CRPS).

-Notably, JoycePayne Partners is one of two firms on this list, alongside Canal Capital Management, LLC, that charges performance-based fees.
+Notably, Agili is one of two firms on this list, alongside Canal Capital Management, LLC, that charges performance-based fees.
 This means that the better your portfolio performs, the more you’ll have to pay.
 However, the firm is a fee-only firm that's bound by fiduciary duty.

 Agili, P.C Background